-Cheesecake is to keto as cheeseburgers are to America.
-I love cheesecake and I especially love that it is so keto friendly.
-This recipe for individual keto cheesecakes is easy and fast.
+This recipe for mini keto cheesecakes bites is easy and fast.
 The grain free graham cracker crust is so good you’ll forget it isn’t the real thing.
-These mini keto cheesecakes are sure to be your next favorite keto dessert!
+These keto cheesecakes bites are sure to be your next favorite keto dessert!

 Until a few years ago making a cheesecake at home was intimidating to me.
 I was not sure if it was the special pan that you need (springform), the fact that you have to bake it at different temperatures, or the horror stories of cheesecake baking gone awry but something about it had me in a tizzy.
 I was sticking to my delicious recipe of no bake cheesecake which was great but not exactly like the real thing.

 I remember being in legit awe the first time I had a homemade cheesecake.
 The person that made it was instantly a baking magician in my eyes.